Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Wall crossings and fan structures

 \end{proof}

 Then, we can substitute a dual element of a basis for the conormal bundle restrictions we are adding as in p.
 282 -- 283 of \cite{LR} and p.
 300 of \cite{CLS}. \\

 \end{rem}

-Our main approach towards obtaining structural information on locally convex fans $\Sigma$ such that $\sigma(X_\Sigma)$ is to use wall crossings to obtain information on orthogonal complements to divisor polytopes of conormal bundle restrictions.
+Our main approach towards obtaining structural information on locally convex fans $\Sigma$ such that $\sigma(X_\Sigma)$ is to use wall crossings to analyze orthogonal complements to divisor polytopes of conormal bundle restrictions.
 This will then be further refined by a study of general conditions on polytopes where odd tuples fail to produce any top degree terms with nonzero mixed volumes.
-The main idea in this second part is to consider the exponents as indicator functions for the mixed volume and study how far submodularity inequalities are from equality. \\
+The key idea in this second part is to consider the exponents as indicator functions for the mixed volume and study how far submodularity inequalities are from equality. \\

 We start studying the structure of such fans with an alternate characterization of rays of the ambient fan of a toric variety that are perpendicular to the divisor polytope $P_D$ of a basepoint free divisor $D$.
 Note that every basepoint free divisor is nef and that the converse holds if the fan has convex support of full dimension and we are considering a Cartier divisor (Proposition 6.3.11 and Theorem 6.3.12 on p.
 291 of \cite{CLS}).
 We can also compare the statement below with an alternate characterization of the generalized fan $\Sigma_{P_D}$ formed by cones of the normal ``fan'' of the divisor polytope $P_D$ (Proposition 6.2.5 on p.
 279 of \cite{CLS}). \\